Nintendo Resurrects N64 and Sega Genesis Controllers for the Switch

 Nintendo is releasing a pair of wireless Bluetooth controllers for the Switch alongside the Nintendo Switch Online + Expansion Pack.
 The 16-bit Sega Genesis’ gamepad and the N64's unique controller, which was the first to introduce analog joystick controls to console gaming, will each cost $50 and will only be available to Nintendo Switch Online subscribers—and presumably those shelling out for the new expansion pack.
 Whether the N64 controller will inherit the drift issues of the Switch’s Joy-Cons remains to be seen, though the updated controller will probably be using similar hardware.

 Nintendo also trotted Shigeru Miyamoto during the event to announce details about the company’s animated Super Mario movie that’s slated to hit theaters in late 2022.
 The film will include Charles Martinet, who’s been the voice of Mario in Nintendo’s games for decades now, but he won’t actually be voicing Mario this time around.
 Nintendo has decided that Chris Pratt is a better fit, for some unknown reason.
-Pratt will be joined by The Queen’s Gambit’s Anya Joy-Taylor as Princess Peach, Jack Black as Bowser, Seth Rogan as Donkey Kong, and Charlie Day as Luigi.
+Pratt will be joined by The Queen’s Gambit’s Anya Taylor-Joy as Princess Peach, Jack Black as Bowser, Seth Rogan as Donkey Kong, and Charlie Day as Luigi.
 We’re going to be cautiously optimistic about the casting choices, but Nintendo doesn’t exactly have a solid track record with bringing its properties to the big screen.

 DISCUSSION